Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 Having this model and the knowledge you got so far, you can extract all relationships and assets (as explained in the previous tutorial), allowing you to get the basic stats.

-The data exchange created out of "SHARE- Floors + Roof" contains 122 assets and 185 relationships (the dump can be found [here](./dump/Floor_n_roof)).
+The data exchange created out of **SHARE - Floors + Roof** contains 122 assets and 185 relationships (the dump can be found [here](./dump/Floor_n_roof)).
 You can go with data mining further and notice that the breakdown is the following:

 | Assets        |      Type     			                   | Count |
 |---------------|:----------------------------------------:|------:|